My Ideal LiteSpeed Cache Settings for WordPress Websites

 HTML Lazy Load Selectors = Up to You

 This setting allows you to lazy load specific HTML content by its selector.
-Using Elementor will be critical because you enter the CSS ID or Class you name for each section or widget in this text box.
+Whether you are using Elementor or Kadence WP, enter the CSS ID or Class you name for each section or widget you want lazy loaded in this text box.

 Remove Query Strings = ON

-Turn this setting on to increase page load times.
+Turn this setting on to decrease page load times.
 It removes query strings from static resources so they can be cached.

 Load Google Fonts Asynchronously = ON

 Since I recommend you leave Load CSS Asynchronously off (which would have also loaded Google Fonts), turn Load Google Fonts Asynchronously on.
-This method loads your font separately from CSS and implements a pre-connect for Google so a connection is established quickly.
+This method loads your font separately from CSS and implements a pre-connect for Google to establish a connection quickly.

 Remove Google Fonts = OFF

-It is best to keep this setting off since you will likely choose a Google font when designing your website with Elementor.
+Keep this setting off since you will likely choose a Google font when designing your website with Kadence WP.
+Only turn off if you can confirm you are NOT using any Google fonts.

 Remove WordPress Emoji = ON